 You can even try play date games that will give them some structured, but energy-burning, play time with their friends.

 Walking into a library with a group of children may seem adventurous but the library has lots of events that are perfect play date ideas.
-They usually have one day a week where they host story time to make reading fun for kids.
+They usually have one day a week where they host story time to engage little ones in the fun of reading.
 There's also a craft related to the story after the librarian has finished reading.

 Libraries also host themed days.
 One day your kids might get to meet a firefighter and even get to explore a real fire truck.
 Another day, they may get to meet a fish enthusiast who's brought some of his aquariums to the library for your children to see.
 Check with your local library to see what types of events and activities they have coming up.